monikma/monikma.github.io/_posts/2016-03-03-preparation-for-java-8-oca-1z0-808-exam.md

   - `String` and `Object`
   - `int` and `long`; even passing `123` to a method accepting long works
 - official **order of calling overloaded method**:
-  - exact match
-  - larger primitive type
-  - autoboxing
-  - varargs
-  - while trying to find an overload, **Java does max one conversion**, later is compilation error!
   E.g. calling a method accepting Long with an int argument causes a compilation error!
 - in constructor, when you write: `this.name = name;` it works because local variable has priority
 - **default constructors** are actually **generated while compiling** (when applicable); the `*.class` file has them
 - a manually declared constructor that looks like **default constructor** is **not called** "default constructor" anymore